ASlatius/gw2mqtt-pvo/README.md

 # gw2mqtt-pvo
 GoodWe inverter readout over UDP to MQTT and PVOutput.org

-See the code for all the config options
+Install missing imports using pip.
+See the code for all the config options.

 ## Running
 You can run this using systemd by adding the service file below in /etc/systemd/system/gw2mqtt-pvo.service